-Place the insertion point in the Access Groups field and open the 'Paste Special' list using the Ctrl-Enter/#-Enter key combination.
-A list of the Access Groups that you created following the instructions above on page 336 will appear.
+Click in the Access Groups field and open the 'Paste Special' list using the Ctrl-Enter/#-Enter key combination.
+A list of the Access Groups that you created following the instructions above on page 281 will appear.
 Choose one by double-clicking.
 If necessary, you can enter more than one Access Group, separated by commas.

-Move the insertion point to the Start Access Level field, to choose whether the User will start from No Access or from Full Access.
-Please refer to step 4 in the 'Access Groups' section above on page 337 for details.
+Use the Start Access Level field to specify whether the User will start from No Access or from Full Access.
+Please refer to step 4 in the 'Access Groups' section above on page 282 for details.